sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 without prior community consensus.

-If the act is ongoing, any community member may act immediately, before reaching consensus, to diffuse the situation.
+If the act is ongoing, any community member may act immediately, before reaching consensus, to defuse the situation.
 In ongoing situations, any member may at their discretion employ any of the tools available in this enforcement manual, including bans and blocks online, or removal from a physical space.